Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Acknowledgments

 \section{Acknowledgments}

 This material is based on work supported by the National Science Foundation (NSF) under Grant No. CMMI 2145092.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
+This work is also supported by the InnoCORE program of the Ministry of Science and ICT (N10250154).